Home » Jazz Musicians » Cynthia Eytina

 Cynthia Eytina

-With a warm full voice and passionate overtones, Cynthia Eytina (formerly known as Cynthia Bostic) made a name for herself performing alongside some of the most talented musicians on the New York jazz scene in the 1990’s, including Gil Coggins, Juini Booth, Burt Eckoff, Roy Hargrove, Justin Robinson, Stephen Scott, Dwayne Burno, Christian McBride, Miles Griffith, Winard Harper, Philip Harper, and many others.
-Cynthia has a BFA degree in Jazz Vocal Performance and has studied with talented artists, such as Andy Bey, Sheila Jordan, Ann Marie Moss, Richard Harper, Garry Dial, Norman Simmons, Daniel Carillo, Mike Holober, Nancy Marano, Harolyn Blackwell, and Badiene Magaziner.
+With a warm full voice and passionate overtones, Cynthia Eytina (formerly known as Cynthia Bostic) made a name for herself performing alongside some of the most talented musicians on the New York jazz scene in the 1990’s, including Gil Coggins, Juini Booth, Burt Eckoff, Clifford Barbaro, Roy Hargrove, Justin Robinson, Stephen Scott, Dwayne Burno, Christian McBride, Miles Griffith, Winard Harper, Philip Harper, and many others.
+Cynthia has a BFA degree in Jazz Vocal Performance.
+However, her musical development was aided by many exceptional musical educators/performers, including Andy Bey, Sheila Jordan, Ann Marie Moss, Richard Harper, Garry Dial, Norman Simmons, Daniel Carillo, Mike Holober, Nancy Marano, Atarah Hazzan, Steven Flam, Harolyn Blackwell, and Badiene Magaziner.

 After enrolling in a jazz workshop at the Brooklyn Conservatory of Music in the early 1990's, Cynthia found herself immersed in classic jazz standards and the Great American Songbook.
-She also began performing at the “University of the Streets” in the East Village where she was mentored by a stream of seasoned jazz musicians.
-Around this time, she also attended the jazz workshops of piano legend Barry Harris each week, performed at community events, and performed regularly at late-night jam sessions.
-This provided her with opportunities to jam with some of the most talented musicians on the New York jazz scene at that time.
-These experiences led to weekly Monday night performances at the famed Village Gate and a spot as a featured singer with The Harper Brothers Band during an engagement at Eddie Condon's Jazz Club in 1993.
+She also was a regular participant in the workshops of legendary bebop pianist Barry Harris.
+In addition, Cynthia sang at the “University of the Streets” in the East Village where she was mentored by a stream of seasoned jazz veterans.
+Cynthia also performed regularly at late-night jam sessions which provided her with opportunities to jam with some of the most talented musicians on the New York jazz scene at that time.
+These experiences eventually led to weekly Monday night performances at the famed Village Gate and a spot as a featured singer with The Harper Brothers Band during an engagement at Eddie Condon's Jazz Club in 1993.

 Read more